keboola/kds-team.processor-data-anonymization/README.md

 This processor enables you to anonymize specified columns of an input table.
 In the configuration you specify the method of anonymization and the tables and the respective columns you wish to anonymize.
+Specified tables and their specified columns are anonymized, the rest is passed through to out/tables.
+If table manifests exists, they are copied, else new ones are created.

 **Table of contents:**